Tuscan Vegan Gnocchi

 It’s made in just one pan, ready in under 30 minutes since we aren’t making the gnocchi from scratch and perfect to meal prep.
 You can add in some white beans if you want more protein, or serve it alongside some grilled chicken if you aren’t keeping it plant-based.

 Before we get started, be sure you’re using an actual potato based gnocchi.
-I do not recommend the Trader Joe’s cauliflower gnocchi as it will cook very differently.
+I do not recommend the Trader Joe’s cauliflower gnocchi as it will cook very differently and not absorb all of the wet ingredients properly.

 Since this is made in one pot and the gnocchi cooks right in the sauce, you want to make sure the gnocchi will absorb the ingredients properly.
 Try my gnocchi soup or vegan tomato soup next!